TangibleInc/loops-and-logic-docs/docs/dynamic-tags/08 - if/index.md

 ### Subject (required)

 The subject defines what data is being evaluated.
 The `If` tag must always contain a subject.
-This subject can use any of the attributes listed as *core conditions* below when working with WordPress core content and may use other conditions when working with content from third-party plugins.
+This subject can use any of the attributes [listed below](#subjects) when working with WordPress core content and may use other attributes when working with content from third-party plugins.

 #### Subject without a value